ddj231/Handel/README.md

 ## Running Procedures

+There are two ways to run a chunk in Handel.

 You can run a chunk using the **run** keyword.
+This conceptually creates a new song track, and plays the chunk synchronously with all running chunks.

+You can also run a chunk using the **call** keyword.
+This runs the chunk in place (in the songtrack the chunk is called in).

-To run a chunk use the **run** command followed by the name of the chunk.
+The syntax for running a chunk is the **run** or **call** command followed by the name of the chunk.

-If the chunk has parameters, a you must use a matching number of comma separated arguments.
+If the chunk has parameters, a you must use the ```using`` keyword followed by a matching number of comma separated arguments.

 Here is an example running two chunks.
 One chunk requires arguments the other does not.

 ```
 start
     chunk noargs
-        play C3 for 1b
+        play C4 for 1b
+        call playtwo using E4 for 1b, Cb6 for 1b
     endchunk

-    chunk withtwoargs using argone, argtwo
+    chunk playtwo using argone, argtwo
         play argone
         play argtwo
     endchunk

     run noargs
-    save somevar = Cb4 for 1b
-    run withtwoargs using E3 for 1b,  somevar
 finish
 ```

-Note that saved variables, playables, or durations, can be used as arguments when running a chunk.
+Note that saved variables (containing any built-in type in Handel), digits, playables, durations, can be used as arguments when running a chunk.

 OK!
 Now to configuring a run of a chunk.